7x7 (website): History

 The website was founded in 2010 in the city of Syktyvkar, Komi Republic, under the name "Interregional Internet magazine "7x7": news, opinions, blogs".
 The founder was a group of local public figures and entrepreneurs, including Leonid Zilberg and Alexander Ostrovsky.

 Most of the founders are members of the local branch of the Memorial society, the materials of this society are often reprinted in 7x7.

 Sofya Kropotkina was the editor-in-chief at the time the website was founded, later Elena Solovieva and Maxim Polyakov took her place.
 As of 2020, the editor-in-chief is Oleg Grigorenko.

 The website began to expand to other regions and changed its name to “7x7.
 Horizontal Russia”, focusing on the regions of the North-West, the Volga region, the Centre and the Urals.

 In 2011–2012, access to the website from government agencies was prohibited.
 In 2014, the Internet channel "7x7 TV" was launched on YouTube.

 From September 2013 to September 2017, traffic increased from 61 thousand to 182 thousand unique visitors per month, the number of articles devoted to news about the Komi Republic decreased from 3–4 to 1-2 per day.

 The website sued Natalia Mikhalchenkova, the Minister of Education of the Komi Republic, because of the publication about the presence of plagiarism in her candidate work, and won.

 In 2020, the website wrote about the attempts of the authorities of the Komi Republic to hide the outbreak of the COVID-19 pandemic, as a result of which the head of the republic Sergey Gaplikov and the republican Minister of Health Dmitry Berezin were fired.

-On 28 December 2020, the Ministry of Justice of Russia added 7x7 journalist Sergei Markelov to the media register of “foreign agents” in connection with his cooperation with Sever.Realii, an affiliate of Radio Liberty, included in the media register of “foreign agents”.
+On 28 December 2020, the Ministry of Justice of Russia added 7x7 journalist Sergei Markelov to the so-called media register of “foreign agents” in connection with his cooperation with Sever.Realii, an affiliate of Radio Liberty, included in the media register of “foreign agents”.
 On 31 March 2021, the Zamoskvoretsky District Court of Moscow approved the decision of the Ministry of Justice; this court decision was the first to approve the addition of an individual to the register of media-“foreign agents”.

+On 21 July 2023, Russia's Ministry of Justice added 7x7 to the so-called list of "foreign agents".